The Welter Appraisal Group can help you remove your Private Mortgage Insurance

-Because the $40-$50 a month per $100,000 borrowed is rolled into the mortgage payment and oftentimes isn't even tax deductible, PMI is costly to a borrower.
-Separate from a piggyback loan where the lender absorbs all the costs, PMI is profitable for the lender because they obtain the money, and they get paid if the borrower is unable to pay.
+PMI can be costly to a borrower because the $40-$50 a month per $100,000 borrowed is lumped into the mortgage payment and frequently isn't even tax deductible.
+It's beneficial for the lender because they collect the money, and they get paid if the borrower doesn't pay, unlike a piggyback loan where the lender consumes all the losses.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.